 The Audit Committee is responsible for reviewing and approving, as appropriate, all Related Person Transactions (as defined below), in accordance with its charter (the "Audit Committee Charter") and as prescribed in the NYSE Listed Company Manual, Section 314, Related Person Transactions.
 As a result, the Committee has adopted procedures for such review and approval and included such procedures in our Governance Guidelines.
-We had no Related Person Transactions requiring disclosure in 2021, and there are no Related Person Transactions requiring disclosure currently proposed for 2022.
-"Related Person" and "Related Person Transaction" are defined in Item 404(a) of SEC Regulation S-K.
+We had no Related Person Transactions requiring disclosure in 2022, and there are no Related Person Transactions requiring disclosure currently proposed for 2023.
+"Related Person" and "Related Person Transaction" are defined in Item 404(a) of Regulation S-K ("Regulation S-K"), as prescribed under the Securities Act of 1933, as amended (the "Securities Act").